 It will teach you the basics of graphics programming in the sense that you will know how to draw objects on the screen.
-However this guide doesn't cover actual graphics programming techniques, such as loading a 3D model or adding realistic lighting to a scene.
+However, this guide doesn't cover actual graphics programming techniques, such as loading a 3D model or adding realistic lighting to a scene.
 At this point, the examples in the guide are very basic, but we will be adding more comprehensive tutorials in the future.

 We will assume that you are familiar with the Rust programming language.
 If you are not, you should definitely learn it first!